Opening the Door to Authentic Meditation

 Altogether, Rinpoche has provided a manual for practice that can be adopted by any type of practitioner.
 With humor, profundity, and directness we are taught how to nurture our good qualities, face our faults, and apply the methods of a thousand-year-old tradition, in order to give rise to the “King of Meditations,” which is really too precious for me to say much more about.
 If anyone has found reading about this process or reading Phakchok Rinpoche’s instructions to be interesting, or feels a glimmer of intention to learn more, or thinks that these instructions have the power to enhance their already long-term practice, I sincerely request that you engage with Rinpoche’s commentary on the Buddha’s words—In the Footsteps of Bodhisattvas.
 Personally, I feel grateful to share some thoughts about this topic with my fellow students.

-For a Sneak Peek of the book, including a foreword by Kyabjé Chökyi Nyima Rinpoché, click here.
+For a preview of the book, including a foreword by Kyabjé Chökyi Nyima Rinpoché, click here.

 About Jack deTar